mmistakes/minimal-mistakes/about.md

 Although I touched not a single server in my time there, I was quickly able to decipher the right tool for the right job.
 I also learned to become a proficient programmer at SocGen with the help of some very talents individuals.

-I started off by learning *Python* and quickly began working on the ILP (Internal Market Provider) project.
+I started by learning *Python* and quickly began working on the ILP (Internal Market Provider) project.
 The purpose of the project was to produce market data for our clients, and have them route orders to us the way they would to a protected market.
 I used Python to improve a program that insured that we were executing our clients at the best price on the market (Easier said than done).